MBausson/Barrel/README.md

 - Recurrent jobs that are executed every X delay
 - Calendar jobs that are executed on a very particular date
 - Anonymous jobs : schedule and declare a job using a lambda expression
+- Jobs can be cancelled. **Note** : this is only available for punctual jobs, an implementation for recurrent & calendar jobs is to come

 ### How it's done

 Job schedulers use two separate threads to handle incoming and running jobs.

-- The first one processes a "Schedule" list, which is a list of scheduled jobs.
+- The first one processes a "ScheduleQueue" list, which is a list of scheduled jobs.
 This thread is responsible for finding jobs that are ready to be executed.
 When it finds one, the job is placed in a second queue.
-- The second thread is responsible for handling the running jobs queue.
-This queue contains jobs that are waiting to be executed, because there are already too many concurrent jobs.
+- The second thread processes a "WaitQueue" list.
+This queue contains jobs that are waiting to be executed, because there are already too many concurrent jobs that are currently being executed.
 In this queue, jobs with a high Priority are run first.
 The rate at which jobs are processed in this queue can be changed via the `JobSchedulerConfigurationBuilder.WithMaxConcurrentJobs()` method.
 - Jobs are ran within a dedicated `System.Threading.Tasks.Task` object

 ## Testing